-- A. In the event that the request for recognition is denied the following steps can be followed: - Notify in writing the Associate Vice President of Student Life of the intent to appeal and resubmit the initial Recognition packet. - 2.
-The Associate Vice President of Student Life will meet with representatives from the group along with their faculty/staff advisor. - 3.
-After consulting with members of the President's Executive Council, the AVP for Student Life will render a final decision. - B. The Associate Vice President of Student Life is the final appellate review.
+- 1. In the event that the request for recognition is denied the following steps can be followed: - a.
+Notify in writing the Director of Student Life of the intent to appeal and resubmit the initial Recognition packet. - b.
+The Director of Student Life will meet with representatives from the group along with their faculty/staff advisor. - c.
+After consulting with members of the President's Executive Council, the Director of Student Life will render a final decision. - 2.
+The Director of Student Life is the final appellate review.